LVMH becomes first European company with market value of over USD 500 billion

 LVMH is not the only luxury brand to have posted a rise in market valuation.
 In early April, its principal rival Hermès International also recorded a rise of 23 per cent in first-quarter sales.

-Kering, the owner of Balenciaga and Gucci, as well as Burberry have also recorded a rise in share prices.
+Kering, the owner of Balenciaga and Gucci as well as Burberry, has also recorded a rise in share prices.

 (Main image: Max Smith/@maximo169/Unsplash; Featured image: Clarisse Croset/@herfrenchness/Unsplash)